NBEMS has released the City Intimation Slip for the Foreign Medical Graduates Examination 2026 June session on June 17, 2026.

 - Step 6 — Submit and Print: Review all details, submit the application, and download the confirmation page for your records.

-After submission, NBEMS provides a short edit window (Phase 1 for general details, Phase 2 for photos/images) to fix minor errors.
+After submission, NBEMS provides a short edit window in two phases — Phase 1 for general details and Phase 2 for photos and images.
 You cannot change your name, nationality, mobile number, or email address during this window.

 Documents Required for FMGE Registration